 Tendon transfers are also combined with mobilization procedures.
-For example flexor carpi ulnaris transfer dorsally around the ulna, and the extensor carpi radialis longus to the volar aspect to achive better supination.
+For example, flexor carpi ulnaris transfer dorsally around the ulna, and the extensor carpi radialis longus to the volar aspect to achieve better supination.

 Osteotomy and Derotation

-It is most preferred and succesful procedure.
+It is the most preferred and successful procedure.
 It involves osteotomy through the fusion mass and fixation with transcutaneous pins